Basic scientist: a research scientist who works in a laboratory; sometimes referred to as a “bench researcher.”

 Phase I clinical trial: a clinical trial that seeks to determine the safety (lack of toxicity) and the best dose level of a new therapy.
 Prior to the study, medical scientists do not know whether the therapy or medication is safe or effective.
-Phase I trials test a drug in a small number of healthy people.
-The study participants are not patients.
+Phase I trials usually test a drug in a small number of healthy people.

 Phase II clinical trial: a clinical trial or study that involves a larger population than a Phase I study but that continues to explore the basics of a therapy or drug, including its safety (lack of toxicity) and the most effective dose level.
 Study participants in Phase II clinical trials are patients; they have the disease or condition being studied.

 Phase I/II clinical trial: a clinical trial, often performed by researchers today, that combines Phase I and Phase II studies into one continuous project.

 Phase III clinical trial: a trial that begins after scientists have confirmed that the drug or therapy is safe, and they know the most effective dose.
 During the Phase III study, researchers put the medicine to the test by comparing it directly to a previously approved treatment.
 The goal is to find out whether the new therapy provides an improved outcome or length of survival when compared to the old therapy or the current best available treatment.
 This head-to-head comparison helps determine whether the new treatment should be approved by the U.S. Food and Drug Administration and brought to market.

 Principal Investigator (PI): the individual who serves as director of a clinical trial.
 If a trial has multiple sites, each site may also have a site principal investigator who oversees work at that location.
 All other individuals assisting with the trial are co-investigators.